n-c0de-r/GamifiedMoodle/README.md

 ![Ranking list in the XP system](./images/Ranking.png)

 ## Data Evaluation

 The level system got me some data on how individual students developed in general and which sections they utilized.
 The built-in heatmap plugin helped analyze popular sections even further.

 ![XP gains & Heatmap display](./images/Data.png)

-Depending on which semester (the 1st or 2nd) I thought the data looked certainly different - some were expected, some other results sure were surprising.
+Depending on which semester (the 1st or 2nd) I tought the data looked certainly different - some were expected, some other results sure were surprising.
 This was a valuable insight!
 For the time being, future courses and hopefully my bachelors thesis.

 ## Using VirtualProgrammingLabs